godotengine/godot-website/collections/_article/review-godotcon24.md

 <img alt="Screenshot of their block coding editor" src="/storage/blog/godotcon24/block-coding.webp"/>

 ## W4 Games
 Port your Godot games to console with ease!
-The company founded by Godot Engine veterans explained “W4's role in the Godot Ecosystem” on stage and let you playtest their products & talk business at their busy booth.
+The company founded by Godot Engine veterans explained “W4's role in the Godot Ecosystem” on stage and let you playtest their products and talk business at their busy booth.

 🔗 [w4games.com](https://w4games.com)

 <img alt="" src="/storage/blog/godotcon24/w4-games.webp"/>

 ## Poki
 The provider of free online games also has shown interest in Godot before and is hoping to expand their selection with your projects.
-We talked with them about improving Godot for the Web together, let’s see what the future might bring!
+We talked with them about improving Godot for the Web together; let’s see what the future might bring!

 🔗 [poki.com](https://poki.com)

 <img alt="" src="/storage/blog/godotcon24/poki.webp"/>

 ## AWS
-After demonstrating “How to quick start a Godot Engine game on AWS” the Cloud provider team spent time answering questions on the exhibition floor.
+After demonstrating “How to quick start a Godot Engine game on AWS”, the cloud provider team spent time answering questions on the exhibition floor.

 🔗 [aws.amazon.com](https://aws.amazon.com/gametech/)